 This page is intended for Undergraduates, Graduates and Researchers studying History at the University of Oxford, although students and researchers from related fields may find it useful.

 Use this page to find out about information skills resources and courses relevant to History and allied fields.
-These may be courses offered locally or outside Oxford, most notably the Institute of Historical Research, The British Library, The National Archives (TNA).
+These may be courses offered locally or outside Oxford, most notably the Institute of Historical Research (more), The British Library (more) or The National Archives TNA (more).

 History students and research can make use of a wide range of information skills courses, workshops and events.

-Radcliffe Camera staff offer tailored courses and events to historians.
+Radcliffe Camera staff offer tailored courses and events to historians at various times of the year.
 They include:

 This programme is designed to help you to make effective use of scholarly materials.
 We cover